 Dr. Rickles received his MD degree from the University of Illinois and trained in internal medicine and hematology at the University of Rochester School of Medicine, Rochester, NY.
 He was Director of the Hemostasis and Thrombosis Research Laboratory at Walter Reed Army Institute of Research from 1971-1974, and was on the faculty of the University of Connecticut School of Medicine from 1974-93, where he was the American Red Cross Professor of Medicine and Laboratory Medicine and Chief, Hematology-Oncology.

 He is an Editor of the book Cancer and Thrombosis and the author of over 120 papers in refereed journals, 10 book chapters and 20 reviews in his areas of interest, including hemophilia, von Willebrand Disease, rare coagulation disorders and thrombosis in cancer.
 He continues to investigate the regulation of TF and Vascular Endothelial Growth Factor gene expression in cancer and has collaborated on the design of novel therapeutic agents that inhibit these pathways.
 He has been on the editorial board of Thrombosis and Haemostasis, Blood Coagulation and Fibrinolysis, Journal of Thrombosis and Hemostasis and Supportive Cancer Therapy.
 Dr. Rickles has served on study sections for the NIH, DoD, ACS and the AHA and was a founding Chairman of the Subcommittee on Coagulation and Malignancy for the ISTH and served on the Subcommittee of Vascular Biology and Thrombosis for the ASH.
-He is a member of AACR and was VP for Medical and Scientific Affairs for the NHF and a founding member of the Hemophilia and Thrombophilia Research Society.
+He has been a member of AACR, AAI, ASCO and AAAS and was VP for Medical and Scientific Affairs for the NHF and a founding member of the Hemophilia and Thrombophilia Research Society.

 Darren M. Triller PharmD, Sr. Project Director, IPRO, CMS designated QIO for New York State